algolia/instantsearch/README.md

   </a>
 </p>

-To learn more about the library, follow the [getting started guide](https://community.algolia.com/react-instantsearch/Getting_started.html).
+To learn more about the library, follow the [getting started guide][doc-getting-started].

 ## Documentation

-The documentation is available at [community.algolia.com/react-instantsearch][website].
+The documentation is available on [algolia.com/doc][doc].

 ## Demos